om-mani-padme-hum/ezobjects-mysql/README.md

 ## Installation

-`npm install --save ezobjects-mysql`
+`npm i ezobjects-mysql`

+## Important Notes

+Each of your MySQL EZ Objects **must** include an `int` or `integer` property named `id` that will be automatically configured to serve as an auto-incrementing primary index in the MySQL table that you are linking your object to.
+The `load` method will generally be based off the `id` field, unless you specify a `otherSearchProperty` to load by as an alternative.
+Also note that you **must** also use the [mysql-await](https://github.com/om-mani-padme-hum/mysql-await) module for your database connection for compatability purposes and to allow async/await functionality.
+It is simply a wrapper for the popular [mysql](https://github.com/mysqljs/mysql) module and takes no time to scan and see that nothing fishy is going on.

 ## Basic Example

-**Important Notes:** Each of your EZ Object tables must include an `int` or `integer` property named `id` that will be automatically configured to serve as an auto-incrementing primary index in the MySQL table that you are linking your object to.
-The `load` method will generally be based off the `id` field, unless you specify a `stringSearchField`.
-Also note that you must also use [mysql-await](https://github.com/om-mani-padme-hum/mysql-await) for your database connections for compatability purposes and to allow async/await functionality.

 ```javascript
 const ezobjects = require(`ezobjects-mysql`);